 We found 4 dermatologists near Nellis Afb, NV.

-Dr. Pamela Landsteiner's medical specialty is dermatology (skin disorders).
-She is a graduate of Uniformed Services University of the Health Sciences, F. Edward Hébert School of Medicine.
-Dr. Landsteiner accepts the following insurance: Blue Shield, Anthem, and Blue Cross/Blue Shield.
+Dr. Pamela Landsteiner's specialty is dermatology (skin disorders).
+Dr. Landsteiner is an in-network provider for Blue Shield, Anthem, and Blue Cross/Blue Shield, in addition to other insurance carriers.
+She graduated from Uniformed Services University of the Health Sciences, F. Edward Hébert School of Medicine.

 Dr. Matthew Malan, who practices in Nellis AFB, NV, is a medical specialist in dermatology (skin disorders) and aerospace medicine.
-Dr. Malan is a graduate of Oregon Health & Science University School of Medicine.
+Dr. Malan studied medicine at Oregon Health & Science University School of Medicine.

 - Dermatopathology deals with the identification of skin diseases.
 Dermatopathologists diagnose skin problems, usually by taking scrapings of skin and examining them under a microscope.